KrystianBajun/hotels-flights-radar/README.md

 </center>

 ## Hotel ranking
--based on votes.
+- based on votes.
--only users who have used the selected accommodation and paid can rate.
+- only users who have used the selected accommodation and paid can rate.
--on the last day of stay, an email arrives asking for review.
+- on the last day of stay, an email arrives asking for review.
 <center>
   <img src="https://i.imgur.com/11ZLk49.png"  alt="Github">
 </center>

 ## Hotel info

--detailed informations about the selected hotel.
+- detailed informations about the selected hotel.
 Below are comments posted by users.
 <center>
   <img src="https://i.imgur.com/a5G7yGm.png"  alt="Github">
 </center>